aeon-toolkit/aeon/docs/getting_started.md

 the very latest algorithms for time series machine learning, in addition to a range of classical techniques for the following learning tasks:

-- [classification](#classification), where a collection of time series labelled with a discrete value is used to train a model to predict unseen cases [more details](./classification.ipynb).
+- Classification, where a collection of time series labelled with a discrete value is used to train a model to predict unseen cases [more details](examples/classification/classification.ipynb).
-- {term}`regression`, where a collection of time series labelled with a continuous value is used to train a model to predict unseen cases [more details](./regression.ipynb).
+- Regression, where a collection of time series labelled with a continuous value is used to train a model to predict unseen cases [more details](https://www.aeon-toolkit.org/en/latest/examples/regression/regression.html).
-- [clustering](#clustering), where a collection of time series without any labels are used to train a model to label cases [more details](./clustering.ipynb).
+- Clustering, where a collection of time series without any labels are used to train a model to label cases [more details](./clustering.ipynb).
 - {term}`similarity search` where the goal is to evaluate the similarity between a time series against a collection of other time series [more details](./similarity_search.ipynb).